 The plan might look good but executing it is another story.
 First, the business owner must have the right marketing strategy and tool to immediately ensure their website would appeal to their customers.

 It can be challenging to meet customers’ expectations and make the business stand taller than the competition.
-One of the features brands are beginning to use today is personalization.
+One of the features brands are beginning to use today is ecommerce personalization software.

 What is ecommerce personalization?